Whitespace404/VirtualFriend/README.md

 4) Load the file named "Virtual Friend v2.0"
 5) Click the green flag to start the virtual friend.
 6) Hold the spacebar to talk.
 Cognimates will ask for your mic permission.

+# Questions you can ask:

+1) What is your name?
+2) What is the time?
+3) Where do you live?
+4) What is your hobby?